Trams in Bangkok: Rolling Stock

 There were two main types of tram, an open-plan wooden tram with cloth curtains and a closed-plan metal tram.
 All tram cars were separated into first class and second class.
+Some disused rolling stock were used on the Lopburi tramway system.

 Signage

 Tram stop signs were indicated by a red metal triangle with a white star.
 A green metal triangle with a white star indicated a passing loop stop.
 The last tram stop sign to be removed from Bangkok streets was on 4 March 2019 on Yaowarat Road in Woeng Nakhon Khasem area by the Metropolitan Electricity Authority due to local engineering work.

 Remains

 At present, the only tracks in Bangkok remaining are of the Bang Kho Laem Line on Lak Mueang Road between Bangkok City Pillar Shrine and Ministry of Defense.
 Before this, there were more track remains on Charoen Krung Road in front of the Vietnamese temple Wat U Phai Rat Bamrung in Talat Noi quarter.
 It has been covered with asphalt since 2015.